 - a.
 A grievance is a claim relating to the interpretation or application of this Agreement and those provisions of the Carson City Administrative Policies and Procedures that are subjects of mandatory bargaining.
-This Article does not preclude any informal discussion or effort to resolve an issue prior to the filing of a formal grievance, except that such discussions or efforts do not constitute any part of the formal grievance procedure as established by this Agreement.
-A grievance does not include any claim arising from or relating to the dissatisfaction or disagreement of an employee concerning the rating or contents of a performance evaluation that is prepared in accordance with Article 14.2 of this Agreement. - A grievant is a regular employee, or a group of regular employees, or the Association who files a grievance. - c.
-Days shall mean working days, Monday through Friday, and shall not include Saturday, Sunday or holidays.
+This Article does not preclude any informal discussion or effort to resolve an issue prior to the filing of a formal grievance, except that such discussions or efforts do not compriseconstitute any part of the formal grievance procedure as established by this Agreement.
+Personnel Regulations that are subjects of mandatory bargaining.
+This does not preclude informal discussion and attempt to resolve the problem prior to filing a formal grievance, even though such discussions are not part of the formal grievance procedure. - A grievant is a regular employee, or a group of regular employees, or the Association filing who files a grievance. - Days shall mean working days, Monday through Friday, and shall not include Saturday, Sunday or holidays.